 We will gladly reach out to your full-service veterinarian and facilitate the transfer of your pet’s medical records.
-Our doctor and nurses will review of any medical or dental history provided by your pet's full-service veterinarian.
+Our doctor and medical team will review of any history provided by your pet's full-service veterinarian.

 This valuable information may provide clues to specific dental issues and potentially provide insight to systemic problems.